During my career I often worked as backend developer for multiple games.

-I find the whole thing really interesting, for this reason I decided to describe my process with some articles on this blog, with this new series.
-It could be useful for readers who want to learn, but in the end it will surely be useful for me, in order to fix ideas and to collect feedback from other developers about my workflow.
+On the other side, there is not so much material about backend development for games on the Internet.
+It seems like a very elitist topic.
+For this reason I decided to describe my process with some articles on this blog.
+It could be useful for readers who want to learn, but in the end it will be useful for me, in order to fix ideas and to collect feedback from other developers about my workflow.

 Composition of a backend architecture

-- a chat subservice.
-Every respectable multiplayer game has a chat!
+- Chat: all respectable multiplayer games have a chat!

-For each previously listed point I will go to create an article to describe my implementation.
+For each previously listed point I will write an article to discuss a possible implementation.